Suffering Back Pain or slipped disc ?

 Osteopathy the key to Back Pain

-Osteopathy is one of the most effective treatments available for pain.
-Thousands of people worldwide are testament to its fast, non-invasive, permanent relief from pain.
+Osteopathy is one of the most effective treatments available for back pain originating from the spine.
+Thousands of people worldwide are testament to its fast, non-invasive relief from pain.
 Many treatments and therapies exist for muscle & joint pain, but they can often be very slow to work or may even be ineffective.

 This is all treatable and preventable.
 But mostly we tend to just live with aches and pains, a constant dull ache in the low back, a stiff neck, headaches, and sore shoulders.
 We think it is just part of life, a side effect of modern day living, but it doesn’t have to be like that.